Věříš si?

 Věříš si?
-(English: Do you believe in yourself?) is a Czech television game show for children from elementary schools (from 6th to 8th grade) and Czech junior high schools (from prima grade to tercie grade).
+(English: Do you believe in yourself?) was a Czech television game show for children from elementary schools (from grades 6 until 8) and Czech junior high schools (from prima grade to tercie grade).

 Rules

 Every week four contestants compete in four challenges.
 At the beginning of the show, each contestant is given 100 starting points.
 Before most challenges each contestant is supposed to bet a certain number of points.
 If they reach the first place, they receive the bet number of points, if they reach the second place, they receive a half of the bet number of points.
 No points are received for the third place, and for the fourth place, the contestant loses all bet points.
 The winner of the show is the contestant with the highest number of received points.

 Challenges

 Warm-up

 This challenge is called Zahřívačka in Czech.
 Its purpose for contestants is to gain some extra points for upcoming challenges.
 Each contestant is asked three trivia questions, and receives 10 points for every correctly answered one.